Circulation October 12, 1999

 Setting

-Comparator Intravenous unfractionated heparin (70 U/kg bolus followed by titration to an aPTT of 1.5 to 2.5 times control) for the acute phase, followed by subcutaneous placebo injections during the outpatient phase.
+Comparator Intravenous unfractionated heparin (UFH) given as a 70 U/kg bolus and 15 U/kg/hr infusion (titrated to an aPTT of 1.5-2.5 times control) for ≥3 days, followed by outpatient subcutaneous placebo injections.

-Outcome Composite of all-cause mortality, non-fatal myocardial infarction, or severe recurrent ischemia requiring urgent revascularization through day 43.
+Outcome A composite of all-cause mortality, nonfatal myocardial infarction, or severe recurrent ischemia requiring urgent revascularization at 14 days and 43 days.

 Study Limitations